 If the Commissioner considers that it will assist in achieving the objects and purposes of this Act or the Petroleum Retailers Rights and Liabilities Act 1982, the Commissioner may publish, as the Commissioner considers appropriate, any information obtained under, or in the course of the administration of, this Act or the Petroleum Retailers Rights and Liabilities Act 1982.

-[Section 27B inserted by No. 73 of 2000 s.
-10; amended by No. 28 of 2006 s.
+[Section 27B inserted: No. 73 of 2000 s.
+10; amended: No. 28 of 2006 s.
 121.]

 28. “Commissioner” includes other officers